Sissel sings from the heart in Salt Lake City

-She was born Sissel Kyrkjebø in Bergen in 1969, where she started singing in a children’s choir when she was only 8d.
+She was born Sissel Kyrkjebø in Bergen in 1969, where she started singing in a children’s choir when she was only eight years old.
 Her voice stood out, and by age 14, she was singing on Norwegian television.
 At 16, she was invited to perform at the interval act of the Eurovision song contest held in her hometown, and she was on her way to both national and international fame.
 She recorded her first album, simply called Sissel, and she has been known by her first name ever since.

 During the span of her career, Sissel has performed with some of the biggest voices on the international stage: Plácido Domingo, José Carreras, and Josh Groban, to name a few.
 She was the haunting voice heard in the soundtrack of the film Titanic.
 Acclaimed as one of the greatest crossover singers of our time, she is musically at home whether she is singing an operatic aria, a Norwegian folk song, a love song from the American songbook, a Nashville hit, or a gospel hymn.